padrinobook/padrinobook/chapters/creating_the_application.md

 /* app/assets/stylesheets/application.css */

 /*
- * This is a manifest file that'll automatically include all the stylesheets available in this directory
+ * This is a manifest file that'll automatically include all the stylesheets ...
- * and any sub-directories.
-You're free to add application-wide styles to this file and they'll appear at
- * the top of the compiled file, but it's generally better to create a new file per style scope.
- * require_self: Puts the CSS contained within this file at the precise location (puts this command
- * at the top of the generated css file
- * require_tree . means, that requiring all stylesheets from the current directory.
+ * ...
  *
  *= require_self
  *= require bootstrap